LaravelDaily/course-react-parking/docs/Lesson 14 - Vehicles list.md

 { data.length > 0 && data.map(o => <div>{ o }</div>) }
 ```

-In our case we iterate over vehicles and map them to a new array of JSX nodes which will be rendered.
+In our case, we iterate over vehicles and map them to a new array of JSX nodes which will be rendered.

 ```jsx
 { vehicles.length > 0 && vehicles.map(vehicle => {